delphicventurescode/fulmo_talk_series__speaker_bios__public/talk_series_overview_and_bios/README.md

 The Fulmo Talk Series features a diverse set of talks in various categories, including the following:
 - **Happiness & Mental Wellness** – Insights and practical guidance on happiness and mental wellness; **Innovation & Business Strategy** – Talks on language innovation to advertising strategy; and **Social Impact & Culture** – Talks that explore disability rights, cultural heritage, and more.

-However, the aim of the Talk Series is to highlight scientifically accurate information from the Happiness Studies (primarily) and also the Resilience Studies area.
+A number of different areas have been covered as part of the Parolado-Serio (that is, "Talk Series" in Esperanto).
+However, the aim of the Talk Series is to highlight scientifically accurate information from the Happiness Studies (primarily) and also the Resilience Studies areas.

 Happiness Related Talks are available here: https://talkseries.org/%f0%9f%8e%a5-featured-videos-fulmo-talk-series-%e2%9a%a1/